Web Accessibility Support

 Jackson didn’t just give a motivational speech to the students seeking to become future leaders; he challenged them to be active participants in solving the challenges facing the world at that moment.
 Known for his knowledge about international affairs, Jackson used the occasion to involve students in the intricacies of foreign policy, painting the drug epidemic as a full-fledged national security issue in which South American drug dealers were seeking to undermine the United States from within.

 Jackson was involved in addressing virtually every major civil rights issue of the past seven decades.
-His commitment to the cause was ceaseless, and he was well known for showing up whenever there was a battle to be fought for justice and dignity, and he didn’t shy away from challenging his friends.
+His commitment to the cause was ceaseless.
+He was well known for showing up whenever there was a battle to be fought for justice and dignity, and he didn’t shy away from challenging his friends.
 His unrelenting pressure helped force the U.S. Congress to adopt sanctions against the apartheid regime in South Africa.
 He led boycotts which pushed corporations to eliminate discrimination in hiring, promotion, and leadership.
-He helped give global visibility to the incarceration of South African freedom fighter Nelson Mandela and came to Howard’s campus to see Mandela receive an honorary degree on The Yard.
+He helped give global visibility to the incarceration of South African freedom fighter Nelson Mandela (DHL '94) and came to Howard’s campus to see Mandela receive an honorary degree on The Yard.
 His success in registering Black voters led to a surge of Black elected officials, particularly in the South.
 Jackson was prolific in finding common ground among different segments of society, but his work often faced high hurdles.

-It was perhaps fitting that Rev. Jackson returned to deliver the final Opening Convocation keynote speech of the 20th century Sept.
-24, 1999, to put the millennium in perspective.
+It was perhaps fitting that Rev. Jackson returned to deliver the final Opening Convocation keynote speech of the 20th century on Sept.
+24, 1999, during which he put the millennium in perspective.
 His remarks in Cramton Auditorium were hopeful but cautionary, noting the nation’s progress in the journey towards equality but acknowledging the depth of work yet to come.
 As was his custom at Howard, he didn’t shy away from addressing high-level national and international policy, using his speech to inspire Howard students to aspire to the highest standards.

 jesse jackson at mandela convocation